Finding the right fit for mental health care is important for treatment success. Here are some tips for finding a provider who is right for you.

 Your concern- Most mental health providers treat a range of conditions, but you can look for someone who specializes in concerns you have.

 Your health insurance coverage- Insurance policies may have a list of providers you can see.
-Some insurance companies have specifical mental health coverage.
-If you have a private insurance, it is a good idea to call them before scheduling with a provider to check your coverage.
+Some insurance companies have specific mental health coverage.
+If you have private insurance, it is a good idea to call them before scheduling with a provider to check your coverage.

-Whether you need medications, therapy, or both- Not all mental health providers can prescribe medication.
-It is common for people to have to see more than one mental health provider to engage in both medication management and psychotherapy.
+Whether you need medications, therapy, or both - Not all mental health providers can prescribe medication.
+It is common for people to see more than one mental health provider to engage in both medication management and psychotherapy.

 Lastly, decide what is important to you when choosing a provider.